 Eikun, also known as Saito Shuzo Co.
 LTD., was founded in 1895 and is located in the Fushimi region of Kyoto Japan.

-In 1905 during the Taisho period in Japanese history, the "EIKUN" sake was adopted as the company's corporate brand name.
-Since then, the finest quality sake has been produced by Saito Sake Brewery, known as "EIKUN."
+In 1905, during the Taisho period in Japanese history, the "EIKUN" sake was adopted as the company's corporate brand name.
 It is acknowledged today as the finest sake produced in the Fushimi district of Japan, famously known to sake lovers for its premium brewed sake.
-There are 30 - 40 Kura in this area.

-Each year since the 1890's, there has been a competition which judges sake quality called "Shinshu Kanpyou-Kai" - National New Sake Competition (now called National Competition).
+Since the 1890's, there has been an annual competition called "Shinshu Kanpyou-Kai" - National New Sake Competition (now called National Competition) – where sake quality is judged.
 Eikun has received the gold medal for their sake an unprecedented 14 years in a row.
 Only 20-25% of all Kura receive gold medals each year.
 In addition, no Kura or brewery has received the award 14 times consecutively.
 The National Competition is attended by 90% of all 1,300 Kura in Japan and is for Daiginjo grade (competition sake) products only.